What can I recycle in my blue bin?

 Where can I recycle other household materials I have?

-Many household items can be recycled at your local Recycling Centres.
+Many household items not collected within the domestic bins can be recycled at your local Recycling Centres.

 What can I put in my brown bin?

 All compostable garden waste such as - grass cuttings, leaves, hedge trimmings, plants and garden weeds.
-Bin liners or carriers bags should not be placed in the brown bin because they are not biodegradable.
+Plastic bin liners or carriers bags should not be placed in the brown bin because they are not compostable and can negatively impact the quality of compost produced at the re-processing facility.
 All garden waste has to be placed loose in your brown bin.
-Food waste can also be placed within the brown bin.
+Food waste can also be placed within the brown bin using compostable food waste liners.

 What should I not place in my garden bin?